anegg0/gr0wing-hugo/content/posts/2013-03-10-urban-monks.md

 ### Interdependence

-Humans are social animals, we all need a tribe, familiar people to communicate with, don&#8217;t we?
+Humans are social animals, we all need a tribe, familiar people to communicate with, don't we?

 And not only that, but we need nature to provide the air that we breathe, the food that we eat and the climate that sustains our life.